 Presentation of advertising

 An advertisement must be recognisable as such without closer scrutiny.
-Recognisability is easily jeopardised if a print advert looks like an article, a TV advert looks like a well-known programme (with the same actors) or a toy is advertised by a well-known cartoon hero.
+Recognisability is easily jeopardised if a print advert looks like an article, a TV advert looks like a well-known programme (with the same actors), a social media influencers advertise something in a format that resembles their usual content or a toy is advertised by a well-known cartoon hero.

 Interviews with and statements from private individuals may be used in marketing as long as the claims they make concerning the properties and effects of the product can be proved and the advertisement is clearly recognisable.